Description of Indicator

 Why is it Important?

-Large and persistent disparities are often the result of policies and practices that disadvantaged certain populations.
-Structural racism, which can be perpetuated by policies and practices, systematically disadvantage and create intersecting challenges and barriers for communities, such as inequitable education, low wages, job and wage discrimination, and lack of access to capital.
+Poverty can be seen as a gauge of the region’s overall economic health.
+Examining the poverty rates across different population groups is essential to measure inequity in the three-county region.
+Large and persistent disparities are often the result of policies and practices that disadvantage certain populations.
+Structural racism, which includes policies and practices, can perpetuate, create intersecting challenges and barriers for communities, such as inequitable education, low wages, job and wage discrimination, and lack of access to capital.

 How is the Region Performing?